charlotteholland456/COMP5043-Group-33/Week 4/Meeting Agenda - 15th October.md

 - Begun drafting our allocated subsystem's UML and Activity Model diagrams.

 UML and Activity Model diagrams:
-- Each member of the group will come to the meeting with their draft UML and Activity Model diagrams.
+- Each member of the group will come to the meeting with their draft UML diagrams.
 - We will all cross-check each other's diagrams to ensure cohesion between the subsystems and outline any potential improvements.

 Subsystem's Data: